-1. Changes in revenue recognition Actuarial gains and losses recognized in other comprehensive income when incurred under Japanese GAAP were Certain sales promotion costs with the feature of altering amortized on a straight-line basis over certain years within the transaction price (sales incentives, etc.) that were presented as selling, general and administrative expenses the average remaining service period of the employee when incurred, but these are not amortized under IFRS.
-In under Japanese GAAP are netted against revenue in the IFRSs financial statements. addition, post-employment benefit obligations are recalcu-Revenue from certain sales of goods transactions that lated under IFRSs specifications as at the transition date. was recognized on a shipping basis under Japanese GAAP is recognized on a delivery basis in the IFRSs financial state-5.
-Presentational reclassifications ments.
-Accordingly, logistics costs presented as selling, Items presented as non-operating income, non-operating general and administrative expenses under Japanese GAAP expenses, extraordinary income and extraordinary loss have been presented as cost of sales under IFRS. under Japanese GAAP are reclassified into the IFRS finan-
+1. Changes in revenue recognition

+Certain sales promotion costs with the feature of altering the transaction price (sales incentives, etc.) that were presented as selling, general and administrative expenses under Japanese GAAP are netted against revenue in the IFRSs financial statements.

+Revenue from certain sales of goods transactions that was recognized on a shipping basis under Japanese GAAP is recognized on a delivery basis in the IFRSs financial statements.
+Accordingly, logistics costs presented as selling, general and administrative expenses under Japanese GAAP have been presented as cost of sales under IFRS.